-- Comprehensive Income and Expenditure Statement (CIES) (Page 5) The Comprehensive Income and Expenditure Statement shows the surplus or deficit on the provision of services and other gains and losses recognised in the year prior to any statutory adjustments for the differences between the way transactions are presented on a commercial accounting basis and the amounts which are statutorily required to be met under the Local Authority Accounting Framework from local taxpayers and housing rents to meet the cost of General Fund and HRA services. - Movement in Reserves Statement (MIRS) (Page 6) The Movement in Reserves Statement shows the net change in the balances on reserves allowing for the aforementioned statutory adjustments.
+- Comprehensive Income and Expenditure Statement (CIES) (Page 5) The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation or rents.
+The Council utilises income generated from local taxpayers and rents to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
+The amount to be met from local taxpayers and housing rents is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement - Movement in Reserves Statement (MIRS) (Page 6) The Movement in Reserves Statement shows the net change in the balances on reserves allowing for the aforementioned statutory adjustments.
 Reserves are analysed into usable reserves and unusable reserves.
 Usable reserves represent revenue or capital resources which are available to fund revenue or capital expenditure or repay debt in the future, subject to the need to maintain a prudent level of reserves to cover contingencies and unforeseen commitments.
-Unusable reserves are not available for use. - The Cash Flow Statement (Page 9) This Statement summarises the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes.
-The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
+Useable Reserves are those that the Council is not able to use to provide services, they are used to hold unrealised gains and losses, for example the revaluation reserve or to hold balances in relation to adjustments between accounting basis and funding basis under regulations.

-- The Housing Revenue Account (HRA) Income and Expenditure Account (Page 100) This Account summarises the income and expenditure in respect of the provision of local Council housing accommodation.
-Councils' are required by statute to account separately for all transactions relating to the cost of providing such accommodation. - Collection Fund Account (Page 108) By statute, billing Authorities are required to maintain a separate Collection Fund which shows the level of National Non Domestic Rates, Council Tax and the residual Community Charge received by the Council during the accounting period and the distribution of these funds.
+- The Cash Flow Statement (Page 9) This Statement summarises the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes.
+The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities. - The Housing Revenue Account (HRA) Income and Expenditure Account (Page 108) This Account summarises the income and expenditure in respect of the provision of local Council housing accommodation.
+Councils' are required by statute to account separately for all transactions relating to the cost of providing such accommodation. - Collection Fund Account (Page 116) By statute, Billing Authorities are required to maintain a separate Collection Fund which shows the level of National Non Domestic Rates, Council Tax and the residual Community Charge received by the Council during the accounting period and the distribution of these funds.